-Programme code: AK1280
+Programme code: AK1051

-Duration: 1 year full-time / 3 years part-time
+Duration: 1.5 years full-time / 4 years part-time

 Venue: Flexible mode including North Shore Campus and South Campus

-Start date: 3 March 2014 / 21 July 2014
+Start date: 2 March 2015 / 20 July 2015

 Completed one of the following:

-299014 Foundations of Educational Leadership
+EDLD901 Conceptualisations of Educational Leadership [compulsory]

-299015 Leading in Diverse Cultures and Communities
+EDLD802 Leading in Diverse Cultures and Communities

-299016 Reflecting on Professional Practice
+EDLD803 Reflecting on Professional Practice as an Educational Leader

-299017 Organisational Culture and Leadership
+EDLD804 Organisational Culture and Educational Leadership

 Note: this qualification does not provide eligibility for provisional teacher registration.